Cluster of hedge funds set to profit from Thomas Cook failure

-LONDON (Reuters) - The collapse of travel operator Thomas Cook (TCG.L) is set to result in a bumper pay day for a clutch of hedge funds who bet the company’s share price would fall.
+LONDON, Sept 23 (Reuters) - The collapse of travel operator Thomas Cook is set to result in a bumper pay day for a clutch of hedge funds who bet the company’s share price would fall.

 Around 600,000 holidaymakers have been left stranded abroad after last-minute talks over a financial rescue package faltered, bringing to an end the company’s 178-year history.

-After struggling for months under a crippling debt burden and market-related hits to revenues, it had agreed a rescue package with China’s Fosun (1992.HK), only to see lenders demand the firm stump up more cash, forcing it into liquidation.
+After struggling for months under a crippling debt burden and market-related hits to revenues, it had agreed a rescue package with China’s Fosun, only to see lenders demand the firm stump up more cash, forcing it into liquidation.

 As a result of its long-running troubles, hedge funds had increased the size of their collective ‘short’ bets against the company, with funds including TT International and Whitebox Advisors together short nearly 7% of the company’s stock.